NickyGuants/Data-Structures-Algorithms/README.md

 The data structures are implemented from scratch using Java.
 The custom implementation includes all the common operations on the specific data structure as well as the time complexity.

-Documentation for each topic will be done on the respective directory.
+Documentation for all the topics as well as the leetcode/practice questions can be found in the docs directory.